kensho-technologies/graphql-compiler/docs/source/index.rst

 -   :code:`Animal` represents a non-abstract vertex.
 For relational databases, we think of tables as the non-abstract vertices.
 -   :code:`name` is a **property field** which represents a property of the :code:`Animal` vertex.
-    Think of **property fields** as the leaf fields of GraphQL that represent concrete data.
+    Think of **property fields** as the leaf fields that represent concrete data.
 -   :code:`out_Animal_LivesIn` is a **vertex field** which represents an outbound edge to a vertex in the graph.
 For graph databases, edges can be automatically generated from the database schema.
 However, for relational databases, edges currently have to be manually specified.
 See